jamesmontemagno/MediaPlugin/README.md

 </provider>
 ```

 2.)
-Add a new folder called `xml` into your Resources folder and add a new XML file called `file_paths.xml`
+Add a new folder called `xml` into your Resources folder and add a new XML file called `file_paths.xml`.
+Make sure that this XML file has a Build Action of: `AndroidResource`.

 Add the following code:
 ```xml